 Students may have the opportunity to participate in the International Arbitration LL.M.
 Practicum Program with prominent international arbitration firms in Miami.
 This study feature allows students to earn two academic credits during their studies and provides a unique opportunity for additional training in the workplace as well as networking.

 Work on Arbitration-Related Projects and Initiatives

-Students may have the opportunity to work as graduate research assistants or volunteers on arbitration-related projects and initiatives with organizations such as Miami Law’s International Arbitration Institute (IAI) or individual Miami Law faculty specializing in international and foreign law, the International Chamber of Commerce (ICC), the International Law Section of the Florida Bar, the International Centre for Dispute Resolution (ICDR), the Young Practitioners’ and Students' Group of the International Council for Commercial Arbitration (Young ICCA), the Miami International Arbitration Society (MIAS), and Future of Arbitration: Miami (FA:M), South Florida’s first young arbitration practitioners’ group, co-founded by Marike Paulsson in 2010.
+Students may have the opportunity to work as graduate research assistants or volunteers on arbitration-related projects and initiatives with organizations such as Miami Law’s International Arbitration Institute (IAI) or individual Miami Law faculty specializing in international and foreign law, the International Chamber of Commerce (ICC), the International Law Section of the Florida Bar, the International Centre for Dispute Resolution (ICDR), the Young Practitioners’ and Students' Group of the International Council for Commercial Arbitration (Young ICCA), and the Miami International Arbitration Society (MIAS).

 Compete in International Moot Court Competitions

 International arbitration moot court competitions allow students to gain practical experience in a mock arbitration setting.
 This authentic exercise requires students to act as advocates, analyzing and arguing both sides of a hypothetical legal dispute, using procedures modeled after those employed before real-life international arbitration tribunals.
 Students may participate in English- or Spanish-language competitions focusing on international commercial or investment arbitration during their LL.M. studies through Miami Law's International Moot Court Program.
 International arbitration moot competitions offered may include: